Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 In sharing the stories associated with the people, places, and spaces of Atlantic Canada, this initiative will forge links between history makers and associated sites, between prominent and emerging innovators, and between communities and inspiring stories.
 The John Bragg Award program strengthens and enhances these connections through the discovery, sharing, and understanding of the stories and history of Atlantic Canada.

 The John Bragg Award empowers communities to share the stories of inspiring people who have shaped Atlantic Canadian history and society.
 Three organizations will receive a grant of up to $50,000 to carry out an initiative or project.
-This award is a pilot project of the John and Judy Bragg Family Foundation and Canada’s National History Society.
+This award is a pilot project of the River Philip Foundation and Canada’s National History Society.

 Key Objectives: To contribute to the success of initiatives and projects that conserve and promote the history of individuals who have had a significant impact on communities in Atlantic Canada, and to inspire a new generation of Canadian leaders.